perdidor/Arduino-MDB-UART/README.md

 ***You can also set fuse values using the Arduino IDE: select the desired chip, frequency and clock source, programmer and / or port, and click "Burn Bootloader" in the same menu.***

-3. Select the desired hex firmware file and eep settings file, and flash them in the same order (Program button).
+3. Select the desired hex firmware file and eep settings file, and flash them in the same order (Programm button).

 **Check the result**:

-As a result, after a successful firmware and the absence of assembly and manufacturing defects, you will have a working device.
-It will look like this: in the absence of a connected peripheral device (coin acceptor, bill acceptor), the MDB Tx indicator blinks, when power is applied to the VMC UART in 9600-8-N-1 mode, the firmware version will be displayed and that's it.
-When connecting supported devices (see the manual), the MDB Rx indicator should blink - this is the answer from them to the adapter, and information about the connected devices will appear in the VMC UART pin.
+As a result, after a successful firmware upload and the absence of assembly and manufacturing defects, you will have a working device.
+It will look like this: in the absence of a connected peripheral device (coin acceptor, bill acceptor), the MDB Tx indicator blinks, when power is applied, and the VMC UART in 9600-8-N-1 mode outputs the firmware version and that's it.
+When connecting supported devices (see the manual), the MDB Rx indicator should blink - this is the answers from them to the adapter, and information about the connected devices will appear in the VMC UART output.

 If the behavior differs from the one described - either it is incorrectly assembled or it is incorrectly programmed, nobody's advice will help here, read again and do everything carefully, checking each step.